rashmirrajashekara/docs/docs/quick-start-guides/Foundational & Workload Security - Containerization/10Appendix.md

 ./isecl-bootstrap-db-services.sh purge

 #Cleanup all data from NFS share --> User controlled
+rm -rf /<nfs-mount-path>/isecl/<service-name>/config
+rm -rf /<nfs-mount-path>/isecl/<service-name>/logs

+Repeat the above steps for all service

+#Only in case of KBS, perform one more step along with above 2 steps
+rm -rf /<nfs-mount-path>/isecl/<service-name>/opt

 #Cleanup data from each worker node --> User controlled
 rm -rf /etc/workload-agent